Hollo 3D Sketching

-My plan was to spend some time every day in Tiltbrush drawing human heads.
+I planned to spend some time every day in Tiltbrush drawing human heads.
 I am interested in the interpretation of how we read faces and their connection to physical reality – even when in a digital space.

 My daily exploration of a line drawn in a 3D virtual space began.
 I made a mark and drew a line… mapping movement in a chain of control.
 From the base of my feet to the tips of my fingers, I’m fully involved as my head and eyes constantly move to track the mark, a dance between hand and eye.

 Using Google Tiltbrush I produced an outline, just as I would sketch a frame for a life drawing or create an armature for a sculpture.
-I produced standard form `Renaissance’ heads based upon those found in the Italian `How to Draw’ series of books.
+I produce standard form `Renaissance’ heads based upon those found in the Italian `How to Draw’ series of books.
 I then dropped into Paintbrush and used oil paint textures and tone to achieve 3D structures.

+I added lines, moved, adjusted and removed lines, as too much description can detract from the story.
+What are the characteristics of an individual?
 I tried comic head frames based on the classic Marvel pattern square grid.
 I built from the grid to achieve a 3D head but found there were too many lines.
 I reduced this to a side and front elevation to explore the minimum number of lines needed to create a recognisable 3D head.

 I reduced the frame to 2D planes which I took into Tiltbrush and used as the base pattern to create 3D representations.